yongjiam/lecture_data_visulization/README.md

 # ChatGPT-assisted data processing and visualization (case analyses)
 ## Background
 - **Data processing and visualization** are becoming increasely important and offer great job opportunities
 - **ChatGPT** can improve work productivity and are revolutionizing almost every industry
+- **gene copy number variation** is prevalent in plant genome and can have important phenotype impact
 ## Tools used in this presentation
 - jupyter-lab: a web-based interactive computing platform, useful for demonstration
 - Python: the most popular general-purpose programming language